-Other agencies participating in the CWG include the U.S. Department of Energy, Solar Energy Technologies Office (DOE); U.S. Fish and Wildlife Service; U.S. Geological Survey; U.S. Department of Defense; and state energy and wildlife agencies from Arizona, California, and Nevada.
+Other agencies participating in the CWG included the U.S. Department of Energy, Solar Energy Technologies Office (DOE); U.S. Fish and Wildlife Service; U.S. Geological Survey; U.S. Department of Defense; and state energy and wildlife agencies from Arizona, California, and Nevada.

 A Technical Symposium on Avian-Solar Interactions was held on August 16, 2017, in Sacramento, California.
 The objectives of this technical symposium were to: